devgabrielcoman/woodhouse/README.md

-# woodhouse
+# Woodhouse iOS SDK

-Woodhouse is a Swift library that translates food menus from disparate sources into the [OpenMenu](http://openmenu.org) standard
+Woodhouse is a Swift library that, translates, aggregates and searches for information about venues.